Nicolas Sarkozy: Presidential election: 2007

 Sarkozy was a likely candidate for the presidency in 2007; in an oft-repeated comment made on television channel France 2, when asked by a journalist whether he thought about the presidential election when he shaved in the morning, Sarkozy commented, "Not just when I shave".

 On 14 January 2007, Sarkozy was chosen by the UMP to be its candidate in the 2007 presidential election.
 Sarkozy, who was running unopposed, won 98 percent of the votes.
-Of the 327,000 UMP members who could vote, 69 percent participated in the online ballot.
+Of the 327,000 UMP members who could vote, 69 per cent participated in the online ballot.

 In February 2007, Sarkozy appeared on a televised debate on TF1 where he expressed his support for affirmative action and the freedom to work overtime.
 Despite his opposition to same-sex marriage, he advocated civil unions and the possibility for same-sex partners to inherit under the same regime as married couples.
 The law was voted in July 2007.

 On 7 February, Sarkozy decided in favour of a projected second, non-nuclear, aircraft carrier for the national Navy (adding to the nuclear Charles de Gaulle), during an official visit in Toulon with Defence Minister Michèle Alliot-Marie.
 "This would allow permanently having an operational ship, taking into account the constraints of maintenance", he explained.

 On 21 March, President Jacques Chirac announced his support for Sarkozy.
 Chirac pointed out that Sarkozy had been chosen as presidential candidate for the ruling UMP party, and said: "So it is totally natural that I give him my vote and my support."
-To focus on his campaign, Sarkozy stepped down as Minister of the Interior on 26 March.
+To focus on his campaign, Sarkozy stepped down as minister of the interior on 26 March.

 During the campaign, rival candidates had accused Sarkozy of being a "candidate for brutality" and of presenting hard-line views about France's future.
 Opponents also accused him of courting conservative voters in policy-making in a bid to capitalise on right-wing sentiments among some communities.
 However, his popularity was sufficient to see him polling as the frontrunner throughout the later campaign period, consistently ahead of rival Socialist candidate, Ségolène Royal.

 The first round of the presidential election was held on 22 April 2007.
-Sarkozy came in first with 31.18 percent of the votes, ahead of Ségolène Royal of the Socialists with 25.87 percent.
-In the second round, Sarkozy came out on top to win the election with 53.06 percent of the votes ahead of Ségolène Royal with 46.94 percent.
+Sarkozy came in first with 31.18 per cent of the votes, ahead of Ségolène Royal of the Socialists with 25.87 percent.
+In the second round, Sarkozy came out on top to win the election with 53.06 per cent of the votes ahead of Ségolène Royal with 46.94 per cent.
 In his speech immediately following the announcement of the election results, Sarkozy stressed the need for France's modernisation, but also called for national unity, mentioning that Royal was in his thoughts.
 In that speech, he claimed "The French have chosen to break with the ideas, habits and behaviour of the past.
 I will restore the value of work, authority, merit and respect for the nation."